Some posts on suefoster.info may contain affiliate links. Please see my Disclosure Policy for further information.

-My hair is full of static at the moment in this cold dry weather, it’s driving me crazy.
+My hair is full of static at the moment, it’s driving me crazy.
 Every time I go to brush my hair it sticks up everywhere.
 It’s the worst time of year for static hair, especially being inside a lot of the time with the central heating on.
 This has prompted me to look for a solution.
 Here are a few fixes I have found that help to get rid of static hair:

 Water: Spritz the hair with water to add moisture back in and gently brush to smooth down those flyaway hairs.
 This is usually only a temporary fix though.